-How Divorce Affects Children
+How Divorce Affects Children in Arizona

 Divorce is stressful for everyone involved, including kids from tots to teens.
 But the way you and your spouse handle your divorce will either make the process less painful for them.
 Or it will make it harder.

 It has been our experience that much younger children tolerate divorce between adolescent children or teenage children.
 The older the children are when the divorce occurs the more likely they will be affected and potentially act out in negative and destructive ways.
 This is particularly true if the divorce is the result of an affair by one of the parents.
 Let’s look at how divorce affects children.

 A divorce thrusts major changes in a child’s life.
 The child neither asked for those changes, wanted those changes, or was prepared for these changes.
 Children change, yet have no control over the divorce shaking up their family.
 Kids want things to stay as they are, even if things are not that good.

 They fear losing contact with a parent.
 They dread their parents’ anger with each other.
 They worry about the disruption in their own lives.
 Then there’s the possibility of a decline in family finances, the risk of losing their home.
 They also fear a parent may try to make them take sides in the divorce battle.